Asagodi/topological_diversity/Stability/NeurIPS2024/rebuttal/CAVv.md

 > For the generalization analysis, the authors could evaluate generalization performance by the nature/type of the approximate attractor as well.
 Furthermore, although I may have missed this, could the authors comment on what networks hyperparameters lead to which approximations?
-This question doesn’t make sense.
+We would like to point out that Fig.5D provides such a quantification.
-We looked at the generalization performance by the nature/type of the approximate attractor.
-(Fig.5D MSE vs nfps) The only networks hyperparameters that we varied were the nonlinearity and the size.
+In it, we show to what fixed point topology the different nonlinearities and sizes converge.
-In Fig.5D we show to what fixed point topology the different nonlinearities and sizes converge.
+The only networks hyperparameters that we varied were the nonlinearity and the size.

 > The figures and presentation could be improved:
 > 1. On line 107 there is a comment that should be removed ("add link to details").